 3. Therefore, God does not exist.

-The theist is faced with quite a dilemma here, they may modify what they hold the nature of God to be, that God does not desire relationship with all people and arbitrarily creates in order to damn, or they can take on the task of demonstrating there is no incompatibility with the lack of belief in the world and the degree of reason for belief in the world.
+The theist is faced with quite a dilemma here.
+He may modify what he holds the nature of God to be, that God does not desire relationship with all people and arbitrarily creates in order to damn, or he can take on the task of demonstrating there is no incompatibility with the lack of belief in the world and the degree of reason for belief in the world.
 In the interest of protecting the nature of God this piece will reject the prior and take to task that there is sufficient reason to believe for all people, in all times and places.

 Acts 17:27 goes on to say,

 The position of orthodox Christianity seems to suggest that salvation is through Jesus Christ and that it is an offer available to all.
-The conditions necessary for salvation are never specified as having a robust theological knowledge, but having responded to the degree of light provided.
-John 3:19 says,
+The conditions necessary for salvation are never specified as having a robust theological knowledge, but as having responded to the degree of light provided.
+John 3:19 says:

 So, which way is it?
 Does belief precede seeing, or does seeing generate belief?
-It would seem that sufficient evidence is available to respond to, although not all will.
-Responding, to why some draw towards the so-called “light” and why some pull away, by attributing dis/belief to “freewill” is hardly enlightening and is no more enlightening than appealing to some sort of fatalism/determinism.
+It would seem that sufficient evidence is available to respond, although not all will.

-It certainly does not seem dependant on how much light we receive, but our attitude towards it.
-God cannot be expected to, as William Craig puts it, “to imprint on every atom, “Made by God!”
+It certainly does not seem to be dependant on how much light we receive, but on our attitude towards it.
+God cannot be expected to, as William Lane Craig puts it, “imprint on every atom, ‘Made by God!’”
 Luke 16:30-31 suggests that God putting on such a show is insufficient to generate belief.
-Luke 12:48 makes clear that there are variant levels of accountability based on those who have been given more or less.
+Luke 12:48 suggests that there are variant levels of accountability based on those who have been given more or less.